level-1-dao/level-1-dao/README.md

 ### Level 1 Mobile App
 While our platform is catered towards people already in Web3, we recognize that a huge userbase is being left out by not having a mobile component for a platform like this.
 Our current UI does transfer well to the MetaMask mobile app, however native mobile applications will allow us to leverage a better user experience for users.

-### Gating Discords Through Our Level 1 NFT
+### Unlock Discord Channels Through Our Level 1 NFT
-We are also working towards building a discord bot that gates new DAO members from Discords unless they own the NFT for the onboarding course for Level 1.
+We are working towards building a discord bot that allows users to be recognized for their Level1 accomplishments through unlocked community discord channels and Level1 activity feed channels.

+### User accounts, profile pages, commenting, high fives, and other Web2 type functionality
+We have the schema and the tech stack defined for these items and plan to implement over the next few weeks.
+Our focus for the hackathon was shaping out the idea and implementing Web3 functionality.

 ## Security Concerns
 Our main concern was around preventing users from abusing the Learn2Earn model to earn more tokens than they're allowed to win.